bosborne/pyTMHMM/README.md

     $ pyTMHMM -f test.fa

-This produces three files for the sequence in the Fast file.
+This produces three files for each sequence in the Fasta file, named by id.

 ## Summary file